goneri/kitchen-mincer/doc/source/index.rst

 These medias can be either:
     * In the application itself, e.g: a Fedora repository or an eDeploy image
-    * In the environment, e.g: a backup to restore or some additional configuration
+    * In the environment, e.g: a backup to restore or some additional configuration.

+.. autoclass:: mincer.media.Media
+    :no-undoc-members:

 The actions
 -----------